glowkeeper/P3D/docs/labs/week3Session1.md

 _Figure 4: A simple room with added materials_

+Now try adding some spotlights to your scene, too.

 Save your scene and save your project.
 You will add to this in the next lab.

 ## Reading Material